-Tesla’s frunk hood should pop up when you press open on your device’s touchscreen.
-Some Tesla owners are having problems with a hood that gets stuck and won’t open.
+Tesla’s frunk hood should pop up when you press open on your touchscreen.
+Some Tesla owners are having problems with a stuck hood that won’t open.
 This guide will explain possible problems preventing you from opening your Tesla hood.

-How to open front trunk (drunk) on a Tesla?
+How to open the front trunk (drunk) on a Tesla?

 To open the front trunk of your Model X, make sure the vehicle is in “Park” and then choose one of these options: